Synth14/WhoReapedWhat/README.md

 ## Configuration

-Create a `config.json` file in the same directory as the executable:
+First launch creates a `config.json` file in the same directory as the executable:
+Fill it then relaunch
 ```json
 {
   "WatchPath": "/path/to/monitor",